Here is our step-by-step guide to the FHA home loan refinance process.

 Refinancing your mortgage loan is a powerful way to save money, shorten your term, or pull cash out.
 Your loan type plays a huge role in what is possible for your refinance.
 If you have an FHA home loan, you can use a refinance to cut interest rates, possibly lower your mortgage insurance, and update your current term.

-Be sure to do your research based on your specific situation to determine if you qualify for an FHA streamline refinance and if that product fits your needs.
+Be sure to do your research based on your specific situation to determine if you qualify for an FHA Streamline Refinance and if that product fits your needs.
 By studying the topic and educating yourself, you’re taking the first and most important step.